 You should monitor your dog and alert your veterinarian immediately if the problem worsens.
 For instance, dogs that have a partially blocked urethra may start off leaking urine occasionally while still being able to urinate normally.
-Left untreated, however, your dog may begin to have problems passing urine and could develop a full blockage, a condition that is usually fatal within a few days.
+Left untreated, however, your dog may begin to have problems passing urine and develop a full blockage, a condition usually fatal within a few days.

 Especially if your dog is older, you may assume that incontinence is just something that you and your pet have to accept, but it may actually point to a medical condition that your veterinarian can treat or help you manage.
 So talk with your veterinarian as soon as you start noticing accidents.

 Your veterinarian will try to determine whether a lack of urinary control is a symptom of age-related degeneration, hormone deficiency, a bladder infection, nerve damage, or a disease that leads pets to consume excessive amounts of water.
 To pinpoint the cause, your veterinarian will likely first consider relevant factors such as:

 - Time of day incontinence usually occurs

 - Whether your dog is in pain when urinating

 - Age when a female dog was spayed if applicable

 - History of surgeries or illnesses